6 classic examples of elder fraud — and how to help prevent them

 Internet and telephone fraud: These scam artists may be thousands of miles away, and they often play on people’s trusting nature and desire to help others.
 A caller may ask for a donation for a worthy-sounding cause.
 And yet another congratulates you for winning a $1 million prize — and says to claim it, you only need to provide your Social Security number to confirm your identity and pay a special collection fee.

-What you can do: Set a firm policy not to give personal information over the phone and remind older relatives to do the same, suggests Debra Greenberg, director, Retirement & Personal Wealth Solutions, Bank of America.
+What you can do: Set a firm policy not to give personal information over the phone and remind older relatives to do the same, suggests Debra Greenberg, director and product management executive, Investment Solutions Group at Bank of America.
 “And if you want to make a pledge to a charity, ask to receive something in writing first,” Greenberg says.
 Ignore internet offers with obscure origins and prizes that come out of the blue and require a fee to collect.

 Not-so-free lunches: Older Americans are often targeted by opportunistic salespeople offering a free lunch or dinner in return for listening to a sales pitch.
 As often as not, that pitch turns out to be a very hard sell.
 They can find themselves being pulled into a dubious purchase before the “free” meal is over.

 What you can do: Make sure that family members know not to sign a contract, make an agreement or pay any money unless a trusted friend or family member is involved, says Blomberg.